eddyweddy/aws_demo/README.md

 This script is used for counting the occurrence of words on the default nginx page

 ### Limitations
-+ This is no high availability or auto scaling.
++ There is no high availability or auto scaling.
 + Public IPs direct to the EC2 instances had to be exposed to allow Ansible from a desktop to execute.
 + Could have auto created the key pair for ssh to work.
 But decided that was not a priority, since its a once off task
++ Terraform state files are stored directly on the local file system